Areeba-binteali/Physical-AI-Textbook/website/docs/module-4-vla/06-capstone-project.md

 ---
-title: 'Chapter 6: The Capstone, Putting It All Together'
+id: 06-capstone-project
-sidebar_position: 6
+title: "Chapter 6: The Capstone, Putting It All Together"
 ---

 # Chapter 6: The Capstone, Putting It All Together